ashish-astang/SearchClan-website/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions or improvements, please fork the repository and submit a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE.md) - see the LICENSE file for details.

 ## Tech Stack
 -HTML